artyomgonc/Linux-router/README.md

 # Linux-router
 This app allows you to use your Linux computer as Wi-Fi router without losing full system functionality

+## Description or how it works

+## Needen components

+To use your Linux-running PC as a router without losing fully-working system you need:

+  - Ethernet cable with internet in it

+  - Ethernet port in your computer connected with this cable

+  - Wi-Fi adapter in you computer
+  >> USB Wi-Fi not yet supported

 ## Installation